-Make cenote diving the highlight activity of your stay in Mexico.
+Make cenote diving the highlight activity of your stay in Mexico

 Cenote diving is an incredible experience.
 Cenotes are a fantastic place for diving and are still pretty good for snorkeling.
 You won’t see much fish, but the cave formations visible from the service are quite dramatic.